hasanmoudud/geocompr/main.md

 ] and a growing number of actively developed packages which are designed to work in harmony with **sf** (Table \@ref(tab:revdep)).

 Table: (\#tab:revdep)The top 5 most downloaded packages that depend on sf, in terms of average number of downloads per day over the previous month.
-As of 2018-04-14 there are 69 packages which import sf.
+As of 2018-04-23 there are 71 packages which import sf.

 package    Downloads
 --------  ----------
-plotly          1789
+plotly          1782
-raster          1559
+raster          1563
-spdep            944
+spData          1152
-spData           898
+spdep           1029
-leaflet          731
+leaflet          792

 ## The history of R-spatial